evidence-dev/evidence/sites/docs/docs/features/advanced/parameterized-pages.md

 title: Parameterized Pages
 ---

 A parameter is included in a URL for a page to reference a specific item in a dataset (e.g., a department, region, product, etc.).
-This parameter can then be used to filter queries and present data specific to the item in the parameter.
+This parameter can then be used to filter queries and present data specific to the item in the parameter

 A page's parameter can be accessed through this variable:
 ```markdown